15 Best Online High Schools

-- Almost 6,000 domestic students and 450 international students from 15 countries are presently enrolled in at least one course.
+- Almost 7,000 students from 50 states and 40+ countries are presently enrolled in at least one course.

 - Multiple Olympic athletes and budding sports stars have graduated from MU High.

-- 2019 graduates averaged a 25 on the ACT, more than three points higher than other high school grads in the state.
+- Graduates average a 25 on the ACT, more than three points higher than other high school grads in the state.

 - In addition to 45 full-time instructors, the schools employs 10 course designers/developers.